lambdaone-io/kratia-centralized/docs/README.md

 ## General Architecture of the Algebras

 Each one of these boxes represent the algebras of a decision system, and how they relate to each other.
-This is a high level of the relationship between the operations and the objects, but the code should still have a strong resemblance to these types.
+This is a high level representation of the relationship between the operations and the objects, but the code should still have a strong resemblance to these types.

 `Protocol[F[_]]`, `Registry[F[_], A]`, `Collector[F[_], P]`, `InfluenceDistributionFunction[F[_], A]`,